 As the web design industry produces new tools and develops new trades, Agile design teams want to be able to do more without the need to code.

-Just last year, we saw Adobe stepping up its game and releasing its own design software tool to be on par with its competitors – the Adobe Experience Design CC or Adobe XD CC.
+last year two years ago, we saw Adobe stepping up its game and releasing its own design software tool to be on par with its competitors – the Adobe Experience Design CC or Adobe XD CC.

 What is Adobe XD CC?